 It is important that we do our part when we create content so that it is useful for users with special needs and abilities.

+In order to avoid discriminating on the basis of disability, check out tools and how-to for tweaking the files you distribute, so that they are accessible.
 Take it upon yourself to help make a difference in some user's experience with your digital interaction with them today.
 Help users save time by having your documents and web pages easily accessible to everyone.

 What is Accessibility?

 According to Wikipedia, “an accessible information technology system is one that can be operated in a variety of ways and does not rely on a single sense or ability of the user.
 For example, a system that provides output only in visual format may not be accessible to people with visual impairments, and a system that provides output only in audio format may not be accessible to people who are deaf or hard of hearing. “

 Accessibility is making your data understandable by all users, considering users with special needs and abilities such as:

 - Blind users who use screen reader software to access textual and visual content;